carlpietrzak/Cheat-Sheets/README.md

 [Python](Python.md) - contains different Python, Pandas and NumPy guides, tips and tricks.

-[Statistics](Statistics.md) - contains mostly optional reading for students who would like to deepen the understanding of statistics.
+[Statistics](Statistics.md) - contains mostly optional reading for students who would like to deepen their understanding of statistics.

 [Datasets](Datasets.md) -  links to interesting datasets.